 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

-For more information about the academic program or if you have not completed Environmental Biology I-II, please contact Professor Dustin Rubenstein to determine if you are eligible to apply.
+For more information about the academic program or if you have not completed the required courses, please contact Professor Dustin Rubenstein to determine if you are eligible to apply.